Chavesrcf/clinical-epidemiology-and-biostatistics/README.md

 - Explanatory notes (when applicable)

 **Topics Covered**
-- Descriptive Statistics
+- Beyond statistical significance: interpretation and reporting of p values and confidence intervals.
--- Reporting descriptive statistics in clinical research -- Measures of central tendency and variability
+- Reporting descriptive statistics in clinical research

 **Reproducibility**
 All analyses are designed to be fully reproducible.
 Requirements:
 - R (recommended: latest version)
-- Python (recommended: ≥ 3.9)
+- Python (recommended: ≥ 3.10)

 **Purpose**
 This repository aims to: